top of page

 Gustav Klimt (1862 –1918) is one of my favourite artists.
 It is not surprising, as he has inspired many artists for over 100 years.
 His paintings are everywhere, reproduced as cards, posters, and fabric prints worldwide.
 Despite his popularity, not much is known about the artist himself, as he shied away from the public eye and had few close friends.

 One only needs to look at Klimt’s paintings to see that he was an avid lover of women.
 His paintings depict women as powerful, sexual beings and it is not surprising that Klimt had a playboy reputation during his lifetime, despite his discretion.
-However, there are some facts about Klimt that are rather more surprising, which I have list here.
+However, some facts about Klimt are rather more surprising, which I have listed here.

 1. Klimt’s brother was also an artist